EPIC COUNSELING, PLLC

 5. There are potential risks, consequences, and benefits of telemedicine.
 Potential benefits include, but are not limited to improved communication capabilities, providing convenient access to up-to-date information, consultations, support, reduced costs, improved quality, change in the conditions of practice, improved access to therapy, better continuity of care, and reduction of lost work time and travel costs.

 If you are a minor, your parents may be legally entitled to some information about your therapy.
-I will discuss with you and your parents’ what information is appropriate for them to receive and which issues are more appropriately kept confidential.
+Epic Counseling PLLC's therapists will discuss with you and your parents’ what information is appropriate for them to receive and which issues are more appropriately kept confidential.

 When it is agreed that the client has met goals for treatment, the counselor and client will determine next steps.
 Usually, this involves a termination session after which the case is closed.
 IF it is an unplanned termination, in which the client does not continue making appointments, the case will be closed in 30 days.
-It is Epic Counseling PLLC counselors’ wish to allow clients to come back to counseling in the future (ie: life changes) as long as the schedule allows.
-We strongly fee that a client should not have to “start over” with telling their story to another therapist unless that is what they desire to do.
+It is Epic Counseling PLLC therapists’ wish to allow clients to come back to therapy in the future (ie: life changes) as long as their schedule allows.
+We strongly feel that a client should not have to “start over” with telling their story to another therapist unless that is what they desire to do.

-Should you fail to schedule an appointment for three consecutive weeks, unless other arrangements have been made in advance, for legal and ethical reasons, I must consider the professional relationship discontinued.
+Should you fail to schedule an appointment for three consecutive weeks, unless other arrangements have been made in advance, for legal and ethical reasons, Epic Counseling PLLC must consider the professional relationship discontinued.

 If you have a health insurance policy, it will usually provide some coverage for your mental health treatment.
 Epic Counseling PLLC will submit claims on your behalf if you provide your insurance information and therefore giving Epic Counseling PLLC permission to do so.
 However, it is your responsibility for obtaining coverage information and determining what is expected of you for deductibles, co-pays, and knowing whether Epic Counseling PLLC is considered in-network as a provider.
 If you need help, we will help you determine and figure out all this information.
 It is usually required that Epic Counseling PLLC provides a diagnosis to the insurance company if they are to pay for any part of the services or if deductibles are to be applied.